Akashijk/Prompt-Tool/README.md

     *   **Enhance:** When you're happy with the preview, click "Enhance This Prompt".
 A new window will appear showing the AI's enhanced version and any selected variations.

 3.  **AI Brainstorming (`Tools -> AI Brainstorming`):**
-    *   Chat directly with the AI for general ideas.
+    *   Chat directly with the AI for general ideas or to generate new files from scratch.
     *   Load an existing wildcard or template (via the Wildcard Manager or Template Editor context menu) to have a focused, context-aware conversation about improving it.
     *   Use the "Generate Wildcard File..." or "Generate Template File..." buttons to have the AI create new content from scratch.
     *   When the AI generates content that uses a new, non-existent wildcard, it will appear as a clickable link in the chat history, allowing you to generate it instantly.